findesgh/pyphfit2/README.md

 ### Notes
 I gave up on trying to get setuptools to do the building of the shared library.
-This is almost certainly possible using `f2py` or `f2py3`, but the goal here was to use Fortran-C interoperability to interface Python and Fortran as directly as possible using the `ctypes` library.
+This is almost certainly possible using `f2py`, but the goal here was to use Fortran-C interoperability to interface Python and Fortran as directly as possible using the `ctypes` library.
 Maybe subclassing `distutils.core.Extension`, or subclassing `numpy.distutils.command.build_ext.build_ext` would work, but I have more important things to do.